Queensland Cruises: Your Extraordinary Tropical Discovery

 Top Queensland excursions include snorkeling and diving on the Great Barrier Reef, guided Daintree Rainforest walks, Aboriginal cultural experiences with Indigenous guides, scenic helicopter flights over Heart Reef in the Whitsundays, wildlife sanctuaries for koala and kangaroo encounters, sailing to Whitehaven Beach, whale watching from Hervey Bay, and exploring Brisbane’s South Bank cultural precinct and local food markets.

 Yes!
 Many cruise lines offer extended Australian itineraries that pair Queensland ports with Sydney, Melbourne, Hobart (Tasmania), Adelaide, and even the remote Kimberley coast of Western Australia.
 Repositioning cruises and longer voyages also combine Australia with New Zealand, Papua New Guinea, and the South Pacific islands.
-Ask your Extraordinary Adventures cruise advisor about options for creating a comprehensive Australian cruise adventure.
+Ask your cruise advisor about options for creating a comprehensive Australian cruise adventure.

 Not sure which specialty cruise is right for you?